More than 300,000 extra doctors, nurses and other workers targeted in NHS plan

 It is hoped these plans, which are yet to be seen in full, along with reforms to pension schemes, could mean that up to 130,000 staff stay working in NHS settings longer.

-The new plan – which was commissioned and accepted by ministers – has been backed by a £2.4 billion investment by the Government to fund additional education and training places over five years on top of existing funding commitments.
+The new plan – which was commissioned and accepted by ministers – has been backed by a £2.4bn investment by the government to fund additional education and training places over five years on top of existing funding commitments.

 Health leaders have also agreed the plan needs to be revised every two years to accommodate changing needs across the service.